prchyr/t576Analysis/README.md

 the basic analysis framework for t576.

-TODO: implement the reading of the SURF. for now we just have the scope data here. fix the positions for some remaining events (run 4 mostly)
+TODO:  fix the positions for some remaining events (run 4 mostly). expand the TUtil class to include the SVD.

 # Dependencies: